CloudLabs-MOC/MS-4021-Copilot-Immersion-Experience/Instructions/Demos/2-Communications-Demo.md

     Generate the top 10 questions that {Reporter Name} might ask in my interview.
 They should be informed by the research conducted above and crafted to be conversational yet concise.
     ```

-1. Draft answers to the anticipated questions and organize them in a table format.
-Save the table into a Word document for future use.

-    Input the following prompt:
+1. Paste the following prompt, review the generated output, and download the Word document provided by Copilot.

     ```text
     Draft answers to the questions in a table format.
 Save the table with questions and answers into a Word document.